At a glance

 Chloromethane (methyl chloride, CH₃Cl) is the simplest chlorinated hydrocarbon — one chlorine atom on a methane backbone.
 It is a gas at room temperature, used industrially as a chemical intermediate, and notably it is also the most abundant halogen-containing organic compound in the natural atmosphere, produced in large quantities by oceans, biomass burning, and plants.

 On hazard, IARC classifies chloromethane as Group 3 — not classifiable as to carcinogenicity to humans.
-Peer-reviewed — IARC Group 3 Its known toxicology at high exposures is neurological: methyl chloride affects the central nervous system at high occupational concentrations.
+Regulatory — IARC Group 3 Its known toxicology at high exposures is neurological: methyl chloride affects the central nervous system at high occupational concentrations.
 Those concentrations are far above anything a bedroom reaches from a mattress.

 How it relates to the bedroom